r1chardj0n3s/pycode-minecraft/README.rst

 CHANGELOG
 =========

-**1.5**
+**1.6**
+ - Altered the hand store/restore position methods to be a context manager **1.5**
  - Add player/entity walk event
  - Initialise Python on startup, rather than on first object use in game